plerionhq/public-api-example/README.md

 # public-api-example
+## Summary

 This Python script fetches assets and vulnerabilities from the Plerion Public API.
 It specifically targets assets with at least one exploitable vulnerability classified as having a High or Critical Severity Level.

+The vulnerability filters`{'severityLevels': 'HIGH,CRITICAL', 'hasExploit': 'true'} and asset filters `{'isPubliclyExposed': 'true'}` can be customized to your specific needs.
+Other options can be found in the API Reference section on the Plerion Resources page.

-Finally, it exports the results to the result.xlsx Excel file.
+Finally, it exports the results to the `result.xlsx` Excel file.

 ## Note